 As members of the International Dyslexia Association and IMSLEC, we are compassionate Certified Orton-Gillingham (O-G) Therapeutic professionals; who have raised dyslexic children and understand your needs very well.
 Our reading center has been designed to be a welcoming and positive learning environment.
 It is located at 125 Main Street, Andover, Massachusetts.
 With a school's permission, we will travel to work with your child in your school within a 5 mile radius.
 Working one-on-one, we follow the strict Orton-Gillingham procedures, protocols, and Scope and Sequence.
 Orton-Gillingham depends upon a highly structured and systematic approach.
-Bonnie and Jean are both O-G certified practitioners and parents who have raised children with dyslexia, processing and executive function differences.

 Symptoms of a Dyslexic Learner and a Reading Difference